broadinstitute/ops-terra-utils/CONTRIBUTING.md

    export CROMSHELL_CONFIG=$(readlink -f ./dev)
    ```

-   Docker container running local cromwell server
+* Create a Docker container running a local cromwell server
   ```sh
   #Start docker container running cromwell
   docker compose up -d dev-cromwell
   ```

-- Testing Locally
-  - you should now be able to submit workflows to the running docker container using cromshell
+* You should now be able to submit workflows to the running docker container using Cromshell

   ```sh
    # Submitting test workflow